WHO WE ARE

 OUR MEMBERS, EXECUTIVE AND CHAIR

-Aboriginal residents in each of the CLC’s nine sub-regions elect delegates to represent them at land council meetings and to inform them about the discussions and outcomes of these meetings.
+Aboriginal residents in each of our nine sub-regions elect delegates to represent them at land council meetings.
+Information about the main outcomes, strategic and policy decisions is published after each council meeting.

-The 90 council members elect the CLC’s 11-member executive, a committee of the council with formally delegated powers.
+The 90 council members elect our 11-member executive, a committee of the council with formally delegated powers.
 The executive meets between council meetings, generally seven or eight times a year.
-It is comprised of the chair, the deputy chair and one member from each of the CLC’s nine sub-regions.
+It is comprised of the chair, the deputy chair and one member from each of our nine sub-regions.